 Additionally, Nye has played a science teacher in a Disney movie and on the television crime drama Numb3rs.
 He has been a guest in segments of several other shows, including The Weather Channel and Who Wants to Be a Millionaire.
 Nye also appeared on Larry King Live several times to talk about global warming—a favorite subject of his—and space exploration.
 In 2013, Nye took on a different type of television role.
 He joined the cast of celebrity contestants on the popular competition Dancing with the Stars.

-In addition to his acting and guest appearances, Nye has written five children's books about science.
+In addition to his acting and guest appearances, Nye has written several children's books about science.
 In 2015 he published Unstoppable: Harnessing Science to Change the World.

 Nye became the face of a "Bill Nye's Climate Lab," a permanent exhibition at the Chabot Space & Science Center in Oakland, California.
 He is also a fellow of the Committee for Skeptical Inquiry, a nonprofit scientific and educational organization that aims to promote scientific inquiry and critical investigation: Nye has said that he is concerned about scientific illiteracy and wants to help teach the use of reason in examining controversial and extraordinary claims.

 In 2012, Nye made headlines after speaking out against the denial of evolution.
 In a YouTube clip posted online on August 23, 2012, Nye said the denial of evolution in the United States is generally unique to rest of the world's advanced nations.
 "People still move to the United States, and that's largely became of the intellectual capital we have, the general understanding of science," Nye said in the clip.
 "When you have a portion of the population that doesn't believe in that, it holds everybody back."